Join us for an adventure in flavor!

 For the sauce

-3. Tomatoes – We are using canned crushed tomatoes.
+• Tomatoes – I am using canned crushed tomatoes.
 You can use finely diced and quickly blend them.

 This is pretty straightforward and simple in essence…